Accused Sept. 11 Planners to Face Charges

 NPR's Jackie Northam has the story from Guantanamo Bay.

-Mr. JEFFREY ADDICOTT (Former Senior Pentagon Advisor): My answer is duh, I mean we're at war, and war involves political issues from the executive branch.
+JEFFREY ADDICOTT: My answer is duh, I mean we're at war, and war involves political issues from the executive branch.
 The executive branch should have a very active role on deciding who is a war criminal, who's going to be prosecuted, and that perfectly legitimate.

 NORTHAM: Eugene Fidel, a Washington lawyer and the president of the National Institute for Military Justice, says there's more to this than executive prerogative.

 EUGENE FIDEL: I think the administration is sparing no effort to get these cases, the big cases, underway before a new administration take's office.
 In other words, I think the effort now is to make these cases irretrievable so that a new administration hands will be tied as to have the cases will have to move forward.